180 Sublingual Tablets ( SKU: 9286, NPN: 80036635 )

 - Refreshing, natural peppermint flavour

 Sleep is a vital part of health and many of us are not getting enough.
 The 2002 Canadian Community Health Survey found about 1 in 7 adults has difficulty falling asleep or staying asleep.
 Insomnia affects 1 in 3 seniors and is 40% more common in women.
 Changes in sleeping patterns are largely reflective of our circadian rhythms, which are guided by the pineal hormone, melatonin.
-Melatonin is also known to decline as we age, which accounts for a number of the sleep changes we experience throughout life.
-Additionally, jet lag and shift work can significantly alter circadian rhythms and thus melatonin secretion.1,2,3
+Melatonin is known to decline as we age, which accounts for a number of the sleep changes we see throughout life.
+Additionally, jet lag and shift work can significantly alter circadian rhythms and thus melatonin secretion.4,5,6

-|Each Tablet Contains:|
+|Each Sublingual Tablet Contains:|

 |Melatonin (vegetarian source)||10 mg|

 Lactose monohydrate, microcrystalline cellulose, natural peppermint flavour, croscarmellose sodium, vegetable grade magnesium stearate (lubricant).